A New Year Writing Retreat

 Will this work if my writing is… creative, academic, for business…

 Yes.
-In the workshop, we will use writing prompts and exercises that will bring more creativity and energy to your writing – and this can enhance any kind of writing, whether you are writing resumés or marketing materials or research papers.
+In the retreat, we will use writing prompts and exercises that will bring more creativity and energy to your writing – and this can enhance any kind of writing, whether you are writing resumés or marketing materials or research papers.
 During our dedicated writing time, you can continue working with prompts from Tara or turn your attention to whatever writing project you’d like to work on.

 I don’t really consider myself a writer.
 Is this for me?